keskisan/Voxels-For-Blender/README.md

 tool for editing voxel:
 Voxel tool(Q=1, W=2): Use Q to add voxels and W to change existing voxel types.
-Escape or right click will finish the tool. tool add: tool edit: these values can be used to finetune where the voxel tool adds and edits.
+Escape or right click will finish the tool.
+Voxel paint tool(Q=1, W=2): Similar to the voxel tool except add or edit large number of voxels in a sphere area at once defined by the brushwidth setting tool add: tool edit: these values can be used to finetune where the voxel tool adds and edits.
 They may need adjusting if you edit smooth voxels or scaled to voxel object.
 Often easier to set the smoothness to zero make the changes and set the smoothness back.
+brushwidth: the radius for the Voxel paint tool to use

 Show noise options:
 add noise(fill 2 with 1): good for making voxel terrain and caves. select a value for the voxels you want for number 1 and 0 for number 2 to place noise in an empty voxel volume. select 0 for number 1 and what ever your ground is made up of to make caves in a solid volume.